3 Easy Tea Recipes From Around The World | Morocco, India, Japan

 0

 We are making 3 tea recipes from around the world!
 The countries featured in this post are Morocco, India, and Japan.
-I’ve had Moroccan Mint Tea and Chai from India before but I show you how I make both in more traditional ways.
-I also make traditional Japanese matcha for the first time!
+I’ve had Moroccan Mint Tea and Chai from India before, but I show you how I make both in more traditional ways.
+I also made traditional Japanese matcha for the first time!
 Let me know what you think about the teas and stories in this post!
-If you have a dish or beverage you would like to see me make and talk about, feel free to share!
+If you have a dish or beverage you would like me to make and discuss, feel free to share!

 Moroccan Mint Tea

-The origins of Moroccan mint tea are a bit unclear due to the many narratives shared throughout history.
+The origins of Moroccan mint tea are somewhat unclear, given the many narratives that have circulated over the years.
 What I will say, however, is that Moroccan mint tea is important because it accompanies everyday life and helps ease social relations.
 This beautiful drink is also a symbol of hospitality and friendship.
-This tea is usually prepared in front of guests as well!
+This tea is usually prepared in front of guests, too!

 Moroccan Mint Tea